Move aside, boys.

 Part of the success of female investors, experts say, is their approach to investing.
 Men tend to buy and sell stocks too frequently, missing out on key growth opportunities, while women tend to buy and hold for the long term.
 Women aren’t necessarily taking less risk, but they are more selective in their stock purchases and less likely to sell them as quickly as men.
 This results in a greater return on average, the study found.

-This emerging trend has led many brokerage firms, such as Edwards Jones, Ellevest (whose tagline is “invest like a woman”), and WorthFM, to begin catering to a female demographic.
+This emerging trend has led many financial firms such as Ellevest (whose tagline is “invest like a woman”) to begin catering to a female demographic.

 The shift isn’t just an interesting development in the world of marketing strategies.
 It has important benefits for our culture: Studies show that empowering women with wealth is good for society as a whole.
 Women distribute spending more equally across the family, are more likely to share their wealth with family and friends, and make more responsible choices with their money, such as paying off loan debt.
 On a whole, families do better when mothers are managing the finances of the household instead of fathers.